StorytellerCZ/meteor-accounts-react-materialize/README.md

 A simple package with Materialize themed user components for React.

 You can include them where you want and build the page according to your wishes.
+You can add any Materialize package you like.
+There is no constraint on that in this package.

 NOT FOR PRODUCTION